A1 (group): 2009–2010: Reunion as a trio and Waiting for Daylight

 In November 2008, the remaining members of the band formed a Myspace account to keep fans updated of their current situation.
-In summer 2009, the band made an official announcement, stating that not only were they to reform, but they were to play a series of concerts in Oslo in December of that year.
+In summer 2009 the band announced that they to reform and play a series of concerts in Oslo in December of that year.
 Marazzi posted on his Facebook that he wished them good luck when he found out about his former bandmates' reunion on a TV show in Norway.
 The announcement also stated that the band's first new single in seven years, "Take You Home", would be released via iTunes in Norway on 2 November.
 The single entered the Norway Singles Chart at No. 9, based on download sales.
 It was announced in late 2009 that the band would compete to represent Norway in the 2010 Eurovision Song Contest, with the band's second single since their reformation, "Don't Wanna Lose You Again".
 The song peaked at No. 4 on the Norwegian Singles Chart.
 The band reached the national final of the contest and finished in second place.
-Incidentally, Adams would go on to represent Norway in the 2022 Eurovision Song Contest as one half of Subwoolfer finishing in 10th place in the grand final with the song Give That Wolf a Banana.The band made their official UK comeback on New Year's Eve by performing at the Heaven New Year's Eve Party in London.
+The band made their UK comeback on New Year's Eve by performing at the Heaven New Year's Eve Party in London.
 In March 2010, the band embarked on a worldwide tour that began in Norway, with performances in Oslo, Stavanger, Kristiansand, Bergen, Trondheim and Haugesund.
 The tour extended to Europe and ROTW in autumn 2010.
 The band's first new studio album since 2002 was released on 11 October 2010, and includes the singles "Take You Home", "Don't Wanna Lose You Again", "In Love and I Hate It" and "Waiting for Daylight".

-2011–2012: Rediscovered
+2011–2014: Rediscovered and The Big Reunion

 In October 2011, the group appeared on Channel 5's OK TV to promote their British comeback gig at the O2 Academy Islington on 31 October 2011.
-The gig received positive reviews from sites such as This Must Be Pop and Time Out.
+The gig received positive reviews from This Must Be Pop and Time Out.
 On 18 November 2011, the band released a single, "Another Year Gone".
 On 28 February 2012, the group performed at the Singapore Indoor Stadium with Blue and Jeff Timmons from 98 Degrees.
 The concert was entitled "The Greatest Hits Tour: Blue, Jeff Timmons of 98 Degrees and a1 – Live in Singapore."
 They also visited Jakarta, Indonesia and Manila, Philippines as part of the concert tour.
 On 8 May 2012, the band announced the release of a new single, "Just Three Words", a duet with Annie Khalid.